IITBProjects/GNR-638/Assignment2/README.md

 python3 setup_env.py
 ```

-To compare the gradients and store them as a json file run the following comman
+To compare the gradients and store them as a json file run the following command
 ```
 python3 run.py
 ```